cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-k8s-best-practices/content/module-1/_index.md

 ## Labs

-THe labs for this workshop will leverage tutorials for Google Cloud Shell.
+THe labs for this workshop will leverage the Google Cloud Shell tutorial format.
 Navigate to the **cloudbees-ci-k8s-cloudshell-tutorials** repository in the GitHub Organization you created for this workshop and click on the **OPEN IN GOOGLE CLOUD SHELL** button.